pglen/pywbrow/README.md

-# pywbrow
+# pytemplate
-Simple webkit enabled browser
+template for gui-s